alkhimey/LatticeAnimals/Readme.md

 #define CLIENT_VERSION "2.4"
 ```

-Client's version must match the version specified in the server's active Config.
+Client's version must match the version specified in the server's active `Config`.

 ### Allocating and obtaining new job